maevecrossan/echoes-of-the-abyss/README.md

 &nbsp;
 ### Data Model
 Throughout this project, I opted for a function-oriented program with the functions divided into relevant files.
-A copy of the summary of the four python files, previously seen in the planning section, can be seen below:
+A copy of the summary of the four Python files, previously seen in the planning section, can be seen below:

 #### 1. run.py
 This file holds the main game functions, or the room functions.
 These functions act at starting points from which a player can progress through the story and make certain chices.

 #### 2. helper_functions.py
 This file holds functions that add to the player's experience.
-It is linked to the other python files and facilitates a more enjoyable experience for the user.
+It is linked to the other Python files and facilitates a more enjoyable experience for the user.

 #### 3. choices_functions.py
 This file holds the functions that will be called if the player types in an object key word.
 Anythng that is interactable has its function here, and allows the player to learn more about the lore, interact with an item, or add an item to their inventory.